JustinasBliujus/Task-Two/README.md

 1.0 - completed initial program.
 1.1 - flags compared, struct and class analysis, class addition.
 1.2 - rule of five implemented.
+1.5 - Studentas class made derivative from class Zmogus.

 ## Usage ##
+Using exe file will create program shortcut, which opens console application.
+Follow commands there.

 "make" - creates all the program files.
 "make clean" - cleans all the installed building files.
  Every folder contains independent program with different data structures.